royal-peptides.com

 Compound identity

-The report should clearly match the peptide being sold.
+The report should match the peptide being sold.

 Purity result